 If you're experiencing a decrease in normal water pressure at your property, the issue is typically within your own plumbing system.
 The list below may help you identify the cause of the low pressure at your property.

-Pressure Reducing Valve — If the low pressure is at every faucet in the home and you have a pressure reducing valve (PRV) installed, you may want to verify that your PRV is set appropriately.
+- Pressure Reducing Valve — If the low pressure is at every faucet in the home and you have a PRV installed, you may want to verify that your PRV is set appropriately.
 If a PRV was installed by Louisville Water, call a Customer Care Representative to set-up an inspection.
 An adjustment or replacement may be required.

-Clogged Fixture — If the low pressure is not affecting every faucet, the problem may just be a clogged or blocked faucet or shower head.
-Check the faucet’s screens for rust, debris, scale or other particles that may be restricting flow.
+- Clogged Fixture — If the low pressure is not affecting every faucet, the problem may just be a clogged or blocked faucet or shower head.
+Check the faucet’s screens for rust, debris, scale, or other particles that may be restricting flow.
 Many times simply soaking the showerhead in standard vinegar for a few hours will resolve the problem.
-If you have white particles in your shower head you may have a hot water heater dip tube failure and a replacement may be required.
-You may need to consult a licensed plumber to further evaluate your hot water heater.
+If you have white particles in your shower head, you may have a water heater dip tube failure and a replacement may be required.
+You may need to consult a licensed plumber to further evaluate your water heater.